Loara/StringSuite/README.md

     cmake --build build
     cmake --install build

+You can also customize your installation by using [build options](doc/md/bldopt.md).

 ## Arch Linux
 On Arch Linux you can use package `stringsuite` in AUR, additional informations can be found at https://aur.archlinux.org/packages/stringsuite/.